TaxFairness/TaxFairness/README.md

    - **Old-NewValues2021-21Nov2021.csv**
      Lyme gave a printout of old and new valuations to John Biglow who scanned it to produce Old-NewValues.pdf.
-     Rich used [https://onlineocr.net](https://onlineocr.net) to convert it to a text file that could be imported into a spreadsheet.
      Source data is in _Old-New Values_ folder.
      Table is named **OldVsNew**

    - **Recent\_Sales\_Data\_from\_Rusty-31Oct2021.csv**